Zoning board denies request to turn Spaghetti Works space into a bar

 After today’s meeting, Smithson said he hasn’t decided whether to appeal the board’s decision to district court but said he’s considering another use for the building.

 “I’m going to buy the building,” he said.
 “It’s just what the building is going to be.
-I’ve had a lot of churches approach me, and I think I’m open for a place to feed all the homeless in Des Moines.
+I’ve had a lot of churches approach me, and I think I’m going to open a place to feed all the homeless in Des Moines.
 That will give the city something to think about.”

 Michael Crumb